 Click the ‘Enable’ link below it – the link changes to ‘Disable’ and the feature is un-greyed.

-Print Preview in Chrome will be disabled when Chrome is next restarted – if you want to restart it now click the ‘Relaunch Now’ button at the bottom of the Features page.
+Print Preview will be disabled when Chrome is next restarted – if you want to restart it now click the ‘Relaunch Now’ button at the bottom of the Features page.

 In future, choosing ‘Print’ will open the standard Windows print dialog box immediately, not the Print Preview popup.